prashantbarca/prashantbarca.github.io/_posts/2017-04-20-libfuzzer.md

 [libFuzzer](https://github.com/google/fuzzer-test-suite/blob/master/tutorial/libFuzzerTutorial.md) is a coverage guided fuzzing engine.
 In this tutorial we will see how to use libFuzzer with the Hammer parser-combinator toolkit.

+Make sure you have hammer installed.
+You can install it using our [Hammer Installer](https://github.com/prashantbarca/hammer-installer).

 ## Setting up the environment

 - This section is a mirror of the libFuzzer tutorial.
 You will find the instructions at [https://github.com/google/fuzzer-test-suite/blob/master/tutorial/libFuzzerTutorial.md](https://github.com/google/fuzzer-test-suite/blob/master/tutorial/libFuzzerTutorial.md).